stevekrouse/WoofJS/README.md

 })
 ```

-If you want more demos, check out our "Showing off" section at the bottom of the README.

 ## Creating Sprites

-To create a new sprite, start by typing one of the following lines.
-Be sure to change the SPRITE_NAME to a name of your choice:
+To create a new sprite, start by typing one of the following lines:

 ```javascript
 var IMAGE_NAME = new Image({});